-6.1.2 SPAN split between PEP and PDP
+5.2.2 SPAN split between PEP and PDP

-In this configuration (Figure 6.2), the training and testing phases of SPAN are split between the PDP and the PEP, respectively.
+In this configuration (Figure 22), the training and testing phases of SPAN are split between the PDP and the PEP, respectively.
 The training phase is implemented at the PDP, whereas the testing phase is implemented at the PEP.
 Implementing the training phase at the PDP has two advantages:

-1. The training phase of SPAN depends on higher frequency counts to form clusters.
-Aggregating the authorization requests from all the PEP's would boost the frequency counts.
+- 1. The training phase of SPAN depends on higher frequency counts to form clusters.
+Aggregating the authorization requests from all the PEP's would boost the frequency counts. - 2.
+The training phase is intensive in terms of time.
+Clusters could be formed once at the PDP and transmitted to the PEP's.